GaloisInc/pirate/doc/elf_extensions.rst

 Linker-defined Symbols
 ----------------------

-For each entry in a ``.gaps.res.<resource_type>`` section of a relocatable ELF, the linker defines a symbol corresponding to the undefined symbol indexed in its ``gr_sym`` field.
+For each entry in a ``.pirate.res.<resource_type>`` section of a relocatable ELF, the linker defines a symbol corresponding to the undefined symbol indexed in its ``gr_sym`` field.

-In addition , for each ``.gaps.res.<resource_type>`` section, the linker defines a start and end symbol that a library or application can use to access an array of resources of that type:
+In addition , for each ``.pirate.res.<resource_type>`` section, the linker defines a start and end symbol that a library or application can use to access an array of resources of that type:

 .. code-block:: c

                struct gaps_resource[] __start_gaps_res_<resource_type>;
                struct gaps_resource[] __stop_gaps_res_<resource_type>;

 A library or application can gain access to this array by including the ``gaps_resources.h`` header file and declaring an ``extern`` variable with the appropriate name and type:

 .. code-block:: c